IHTSDO/SNOMED-in-5-minutes/README.md

 - top-level: aggregator for sub-modules (alphabetically):

+  - csharp-examples: examples with csharp (.net)
   - curl-examples: examples with curl
   - java-examples: examples with java
   - javascript-examples: examples with javascript
   - model: JAXB-enabled classes for representing the RF2 domain model
   - rest-client: a Java client for the REST services
+  - rest-client-csharp: a CSharp client for the REST services

 ## Examples